- 2 cups finely chopped fresh mushrooms

 - 4 whole wheat hamburger buns, split

 - In a large bowl, combine the first nine ingredients.
-Shape into four patties.
+Shape into four 3/4-in.-thick patties.

-- In a large skillet, cook patties in oil over medium heat for 3 minutes on each side or until crisp and lightly browned.
-Serve on buns.
+- In a large skillet, heat oil over medium heat.
+Add burgers; cook 3-4 minutes on each side or until crisp and lightly browned.
+Serve on buns with lettuce.
 Yield: 4 servings.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.